AbhinavMadahar/Easypedia/README.md

 ### Language
 By default, Easypedia uses the English wikipedia.
 To change this, add a language property along with the language you want.

 The language property must be an ISO 639-1 language code, such as `fr` or `en`.
 The only exception to this rule is Simple English, which is a wikipedia written entirely in easy-to-understand English.
-It is represented by `simple`. **NOTE**: there codes are not case-sensitive.
+It is represented by `simple`. **NOTE**: the codes are not case-sensitive.

 ```javascript
 easypedia(searchTerm, {language:"fr"}, callback); // French